BeanGreen247/Arch-Linux-Install-Guide/README.md

 This guide is aimed to make the instalation of Arch linux as easy as possible.

 ### NOTE
-I am aware of the existence of the new arch installer, but it does not work in non-EFI system aka older systems and most VMs.
+I am aware of the existence of the new arch installer, but it does not work on non-EFI system aka older systems and most VMs.

 ### Step 0